ProfSingletary/cop3330cMod3GPA/README.md

 #COP3330C Module 3 Programming Assignment

-For this assignment you will continue work on the Scrum Workflow Manager application by replacing the logging method from Module 2 with a class which handles the event logging.
-This class must implement an interface which specifies two abstract methods: void log(Object) and an overload of that method: void log(Object, Instant).
-When log(Object) is called, a local Instant is created and the overloaded log method is called with the local Instant as the second argument.
+For this assignment you will continue work on the Scrum Workflow Manager application by creating a Logger interface which will be implemented by the ScrumWorkFlowManager class.

-Any calls to the previous log method must be replaced by a call to the new event log class's methods (so you will need to instantiate the event logging class where necessary).
+This interface specifies one abstract method: void log(Object) where Object contains a log string.

+Subclasses can instantiate a Logger reference by casting a call to the ScrumWorkFlowManager's constructor to Logger, e.g.

+    Logger logger = (Logger)new ScrumWorkFlowManager();

+Sample output:
+2022.08.12.10.05.08: Welcome to the Scrum Workflow Manager
+2022.08.12.10.05.08: Team Creation: Team formed for Scrum Workflow Manager
+2022.08.12.10.05.08: Team Member 1: Bill Bixby, Role: Product Owner
+2022.08.12.10.05.08: Team Member 2: Hulk Hogan, Role: Scrum Team Master
+2022.08.12.10.05.08: Team Member 3: Anthony Stark, Role: Developer
+2022.08.12.10.05.08: Team Member 4: Thor Odinson, Role: QA Tester
+2022.08.12.10.05.08: Team Member 5: Harry Cleese, Role: Architect